Acadix Software

 [qmediamanager]

-The VirtualBox guest environment is automatically detected and configured with the VirtualBox guest additions, so you can easily try out desktop-installer even if you don't have a spare PC.
-Parallels and VMWare Fusion are also automatically detected and configured with a basic graphics setup.
+Parallels and VMWare Fusion are also automatically detected and configured with a basic graphics setup on FreeBSD.
 Hyper V can also run FreeBSD, but in our experience it is slow and unreliable.
 Windows users are advised to install VirtualBox instead.
 Note that Hyper V should be disabled via Control Panel if you are running a different virtualization system.

 Design Principals

-• Desktop-installer is strictly a configuration tool, i.e. a convenient user interface for integrating standard FreeBSD tools and ports.
-Unlike most desktop distributions built on FreeBSD and Linux, desktop-installer does not duplicate components of or add components to the FreeBSD base.
-Our goal is to work with the underlying operating system, not around it, integrating the many features already provided by FreeBSD to create a fast, stable, and secure desktop experience.
+• Desktop-installer is strictly a configuration tool, i.e. a convenient user interface for integrating standard BSD tools and ports/packages.
+Unlike most desktop distributions built on FreeBSD and Linux, desktop-installer does not duplicate components of or add components to the base system.
+Our goal is to work with the underlying operating system, not around it, integrating the many features already provided by BSDs to create a fast, stable, and secure desktop experience.

 One of the primary objectives of desktop-installer is long-term sustainability.
 Since man-hours are costly, efforts are focused on improving the functionality of the end-result, not the appearance of the tool.